Eben E. Roberts

 The linear detailing, emphasis on rectangular forms in mass and durface, and low hipped roof with wide eaves define the Prairie style character of this building.
 Despite architect Eben Ezra Roberts' strong preference for stucco, he used wood siding on the first floor of this house, which was designed for a lumber dealer.
 The broad porch, weighty corner piers, and narrow spindles extending below the porch deck lend an air of formality to the front entrance.
 Compare this design with 321 S Clinton Ave built two years earlier (Ridgeland Revealed, p28).

 Frank W. Hall

 Designated at Local level : Ridgeland/Oak Park Historic District 1994

 Potentially eligible as a contributing resource

 This is a 2-story single-family residence in the Prairie School style built in 1904.
+The building is square in plan.
 The structural system is frame/stucco.
 The foundation is stone.
 Exterior walls are original wood clapboard and original stucco.
 The building has a hip roof clad in replacement asphalt shingles and one hip-roofed dormer.
 There is one side right, side slope, brick chimney and one rear, rear slope, brick chimney.
 Windows are original wood, Diamond pane-light casements.
 There is a single-story, full-width open porch characterized by a hip roof clad in asphalt shingles with round wood posts.

 * Date source: Village of Oak Park building permit archives.